-Portugal v Switzerland
+Ronaldo double as Portugal thrash Switzerland

 Post update

-Foul by Fabian Schär (Switzerland).
+Foul by Breel Embolo (Switzerland).